stefanogram/open-source-satellite-image-receiver/README.md

 # Satellite Intelligence Explorer

 A modern, production-ready Next.js application for exploring, analyzing, and downloading high-resolution satellite imagery from NASA, Copernicus, and NASA GIBS.
-Designed for researchers, educators, emergency responders, and enthusiasts, this app provides a seamless, interactive map interface with robust logging, advanced filtering, and a beautiful, responsive UI.
+Designed for researchers, educators, emergency responders, and enthusiasts, this app provides a seamless, interactive map interface with robust logging, advanced filtering, and a modern, responsive UI.

 ![Example Satellite Image 1](screenshots/example.png)